Saddle roof

 The hyperbolic paraboloid is a doubly ruled surface and thus can be used to construct a saddle roof from straight beams.

-A saddle roof is a roof form that follows a convex curve about one axis and a concave curve about the other.
-The hyperbolic paraboloid form has been used for roofs at various times since it is easily constructed from straight sections of lumber, steel, or other conventional materials.
+A saddle roof is a hyperbolic paraboloid structure used as a roof.
+The form follows a convex curve about one axis and a concave curve about the other.

+It is easily constructed from straight sections of lumber, steel, or other conventional materials.

+The saddle roof may also be formed as a tensegrity structure.

 The term is used because the form resembles the shape of a saddle.

-Sometimes referred to as a hypar, the saddle roof may also be formed as a tensegrity structure.

 Mathematically, a saddle shape contains at least one saddle point.

 The historical meaning is a synonym for a gable roof, particularly a dual-pitched roof on a tower, also called a pack-saddle roof.